What is MMS?

 MMS messages typically cost slightly more than SMS messages.
 For current clients, please refer to your contract.
 Pricing can also be found on our pricing page.

 MMS can be more cost-effective than sending multi-segment SMS messages if your organization is billed per segment.
-If you pay per segment, divide the MMS price by the SMS segment price - if your initial message has more segments than this number, an MMS will cost less to send.
+If you pay per segment, divide the MMS price by the SMS segment price - if your message has more segments than this number, an MMS will cost less to send.
 For more information about text message segments, read out guide: Text Message Segments.

 How to Send an MMS Message